Sinclair Executive Memory

 The seven-segment gallium-arsenide-phosphide display is driven directly from the batteries and the chip, an approach which avoids the need for buffer amplifiers between chip and display."

 A brief review in the journal "Wireless World" in August 1972 was somewhat critical and did not like the crude on/off and decimal-place switches, the keyboard, and the way that the electronics was pulsed.
 In a letter to the journal published in the September issue, Clive Sinclair rebutted the complaints.
 However, Richard Torrens, who was service manager at Sinclair at this time, reports that soon after the release of the Sinclair Executive there were a large number of returns due to problems with the battery contacts, the on-off switch and the keyboard—much as the review in Wireless World had criticised.
 Richard says that he does not recall that there were problems with the battery switching—but the Sinclair Executive was soon redesigned and the redesign did not include the battery power switching feature, which resulted in criticism of the short battery life.

-On the left is an advertising brochure for the Sinclair Executive showing casing type 1 and the large, centralised display of the early version 1 and version 2 electronics (see circuit board below).
+On the left is an advertising brochure for the Sinclair Executive showing casing type 1 and the large, centralised display of the early version 1, version 2 and version 3 electronics (see circuit board below).

 On the right is a Sinclair Executive also with casing type 1 but with the small LEDs with the lens array, positioned towards the right, of the later version 4 electronics (see circuit board below).

 Casing type 1, electronics version 2 - Integrated circuit replaced by the Texas Instruments TMS0103, large LED display manufactured by Texas Instruments, 3 button cells.

 The TMS1802 chip was quickly renumbered TMS0102 and became the first member of the TMS01xx calculator-on-chip family of devices - See the article "The Arrival of the 'Calculator-on-a-Chip'".